Waltuhs/KillCounter-ScpSl/README.md

 ![downloads](https://img.shields.io/github/downloads/Waltuhs/KillCounter-ScpSl/total?logo=github&style=for-the-badge)
 ![ver](https://img.shields.io/github/v/release/Waltuhs/KillCounter-ScpSl?include_prereleases&logo=github&style=for-the-badge)
 [![disc](https://img.shields.io/discord/1235681501849321482?label=Discord&logo=discord&style=for-the-badge)](https://discord.gg/MQAcPFJRkR)

+i will update this plugin on the release of 14.0 to fix any and all issues, if u have any issues right now dm walter.jr. on discord and say it yk

 ### this plugin uses a variety of different ways of tracking and displaying kills!  here are a few noteable features of this plugin
 https://discord.com/channels/656673194693885975/695423213185794059/1250596984419651594 upvote in submissions fr
 | |  |